gaurav-prashant/MirAi-Summer-Internship-2026/README.md

 5. If both fields are valid:
    - Displays a personalized success message.
    - Calculates the message length.
    - Estimates the number of AI tokens required.

-Prashant Gaurav
+Assignment 2

+#  AI Multiverse

+An interactive AI chatbot built using **Python**, **Streamlit**, and the **Google Gemini API**.
+This application allows users to chat with multiple AI personalities, each responding with its own unique style and behavior.

+## Features

+  Multiple AI Personalities
+  Real-time Chat
+  Chat History
+  Secure API Integration
+  Powered by Gemini
+  Responsive Design
+  Robust Error Handling

+## 🛠️ Tech Stack

+- Python 3.13
+- Streamlit
+- Google Gemini API
+- python-dotenv

 GitHub: https://github.com/gaurav-prashant